How can I get a library card online?

-Any Marblehead resident who would like to register for a library card may do so, even while the Library is closed.
+Any Marblehead resident who would like to register for a library card may do so, even online.
 Having a library card will allow you to access the Library’s electronic collections, which you can find on the eBooks, Movies, and More! page, as well as digital resources.

 If you know you have a library card already but can’t find it or don’t know the number, please email firstname.lastname@example.org for assistance.